anerv/cycling_data_quality/workflow.md

 - Small function for creating columns with index
 - Small function for joining grids to data
 - Feature matching?
 - More advanced snapping - check if they share an edge or whether their one of their edges share a node with the other node.
 Alternatively also check for edges within buffer distance, and whether there is a path to them within XX distance
+- Functions for node over/undershoots